Unity-Technologies/ml-agents/docs/Python-API.md

 - `agent_id` is an int vector of length batch size containing unique identifier for the corresponding Agent.
 This is used to track Agents across simulation steps.
-- `action_mask` is an optional list of two dimensional array of booleans.
-Only available when using multi-discrete actions.
+- `action_mask` is an optional list of two dimensional arrays of booleans which is only available when using multi-discrete actions.
 Each array corresponds to an action branch.
 The first dimension of each array is the batch size and the second contains a mask for each action of the branch.
 If true, the action is